-Exciting adventures await you in Meramec Caverns, ranging from zip lines and climbing walls to the history-filled boat and float trips on Meramec River.
+Exciting adventures await you in Meramec Caverns, ranging from zip lines and climbing walls to the history-filled boat and float trips on the Meramec River.

-Enjoy home-style cooking at the rustic style Meramec Restaurant, do souvenir shopping for your loved ones in the nearby gift shop, or take your wax-museum experience to another level at the Jesse James Wax Museum.
+Enjoy home-style cooking at the rustic-style Meramec Restaurant, do souvenir shopping for your loved ones in the nearby gift shop, or take your wax-museum experience to another level at the Jesse James Wax Museum.

 Distance: 283 miles

 Driving Time: 4 hours 5 minutes

 Sure, you will find many things to do in St. Louis, but you will find just as many waiting for you in Memphis!